 Music Industry Blog periodically publishes reports on key digital music trends and issues.
-These reports are free of charge and are sent directly to anyone who is an email subscriber to Music Industry Blog (you can subscribe by simply submitting your email address in the ‘Email Subscription’ box to the left of this page).
+These reports are free of charge and are sent directly to anyone who is an email subscriber to Music Industry Blog (you can subscribe by simply submitting your email address in the ‘Email Subscription’ box to the right of the home page).

 At a later date all reports are then published here where you can click to download and download them, again free of charge.

 The paid content market is finally getting going but it has been a long time in the making.
 When web business slowly pieced together the remnants of the post- dotcom bubble Internet economy, attention naturally shifted business models that were not dependent upon advertising.
 But Internet users were not ready to cold turkey from free content and most paid content sectors stuttered in the 2000’s.
 Apple’s iTunes Store was the key exception and because it drove approximately three quarters of digital music sales, music came to be viewed as the canary in the mine for paid content more generally.
 It is a rule that is still common intellectual currency, but it is time for a reassessment of music’s role in the paid content marketplace.
 Not just because Apple’s unique iTunes ecosystem is not representative of the broader Internet, but also because of the growing success of paid content’s third way: freemium.